 South Hams District Council Coronavirus Community Support Helpline

-The council runs a hotline to help people who are feeling isolated, or who need help, support or other advice.
+The council runs a helpline to help people who are feeling isolated, or who need help, support or other advice.

 Helpline: 01803 861297.
 Lines open Monday to Friday from 9.00 am to 5.00 pm or apply online